pescarcena/kcd-2025-vagrant-k3s/README.md

 # Attack Detection and Real-Time Monitoring in Kubernetes with eBPF

-## 🌟 KCD Lima 2025 Workshop Project

 This repository contains a complete demonstration environment for showcasing eBPF-based monitoring and DDoS protection in Kubernetes.
-It was created for the Kubernetes Community Days (KCD) Lima 2025 workshop.
+It was created for the Kubernetes Community Days Lima 2025 workshop.

-## 📋 Overview
+## Overview

 This project demonstrates how to: